Matt Higgins (businessman): Personal life

 Higgins is a board member of Autism Speaks and an avid runner.
 He is also a testicular cancer survivor, which he successfully treated in 2007.
 In 2011, he ran the ING marathon to help raise money for autism.
 Higgins received a bachelor's degree from Queens College and a juris doctor from the Fordham University School of Law in 2002.

-In 2016, he urged fellow Republicans to cast their vote for Hillary Clinton – arguing that the ″preservation of the republic″ is more important than ″taxation and anything else″.

 In 2019, he delivered the commencement address at his alma mater Queens College, where he established the Linda Higgins Empowerment Scholarship to help support single parents in obtaining college degrees, in honor of his late mother.
 According to Vanity Fair Contributing Editor Paul Goldberger, "This is a magnificent and truly inspiring speech that everyone should read.
 If you think commencement speeches are made of cliches, this one will change your mind.
 To me it belongs in the same category as David Foster Wallace’s great speech at Kenyon College commencement in 2005."

+In 2024, Higgins delivered the commencement address at Molloy University, titled "Why Not Me?", at Nassau Veterans Memorial Coliseum.